 PoP’s textual historian Wayan Jarrah Sastrawan studies the pseudo-history of the Majapahit kingdom, and what it can tell us about history-making in Indonesia today.

 Indonesians love a good conspiracy.
-Just check out the sales table on any mainstream bookstore like Gramedia, or the display racks of used-book street stalls.
-You’ll find hidden truths and uncovered secrets of all kinds: the worldwide ones involving the Protocols of the Elders of Zion, the Illuminati, and the Rothschild banking family, as well as more Indonesia-specific ones about the puppetmaster behind the 30 September 1965 intrigue, Indonesia as the true location of Atlantis, and how Borobudur was built by King Solomon.
-In some cases, conspiracy theories can play a major role in how Indonesians interpret and respond to unfolding crises, such as during the witch-hunts that occurred in 1998 in far-east Java.
+Just check out the sales table on any mainstream bookstore like Gramedia, or the display racks of used-book street stalls, and you’ll find hidden truths and uncovered secrets of all kinds: the worldwide ones involving the Protocols of the Elders of Zion, the Illuminati, and the Rothschild banking family, as well as more Indonesia-specific ones about the puppetmaster behind the 30 September 1965 intrigue, Indonesia as the true location of Atlantis, and how Borobudur was built by King Solomon.
+In some cases, conspiracy theories can have a strong influence on how Indonesians interpret and respond to an unfolding crisis, such as during the witch-hunts that occurred in 1998 in far-east Java.

-I argue that conspiracy is a paradigm through which some Indonesians view their past; for want of a more imaginative term, we might call it conspiracy history.
+I argue that conspiracy is a paradigm through which some Indonesians view their past.
+For want of a more imaginative term, we might call it conspiracy history.
 This is not something unique to Indonesia; see, for instance, Liam Hogan’s work on debunking the Irish slaves conspiracy history.
-But in Indonesia’s case, it has a lot to do with how Suharto’s dictatorship (1966 – 1998) attempted to control history, and with the post-1998 efforts to revise and rectify the historical narrative.
+But in Indonesia’s case, it has a lot to do with how Suharto’s New Order dictatorship (1966 – 1998) attempted to control history, and with the post-1998 efforts to revise and rectify the historical narrative.

-Conspiracy history results both from the impoverishment of critical historical skills that is a legacy of the education system under the Suharto regime, and also from a genuine desire to overturn the orthodox historical perspectives imposed by that regime.
+Conspiracy history in Indonesia results from two things: 1) the impoverishment of critical historical skills that is a legacy of the New Order education system, and 2) a genuine desire to overturn the orthodox historical perspectives imposed by that regime.
 This ambiguity makes conspiracy history a valuable topic of study, because it shows us what happens when people yearn for new perspectives on the past, but don’t have the resources or skills to mount a valid historiographical challenge to the status quo.

 Gaj Ahmada and the Sultanate of Majapahit

-My case study is a conspiracy that is noisily making the rounds on social media at the moment: the claim that the East Javanese kingdom of Majapahit (1294 – 1486) was a Muslim sultanate and that its most famous prime minister, Gajah Mada, was a Muslim called Gaj Ahmada.
-According to this conspiracy, the mainstream view that Majapahit was ruled by Shaiva Hindu and Mahayana Buddhist monarchs is a lie.
-The conspiracy historians claim that the main textual source for this orthodox Majapahit history, the Serat Pararaton (“Book of Kings”), is actually a forgery written in 1896 by the Dutch scholar JLA Brandes.
+My case study is a conspiracy that is noisily making the rounds on social media at the moment: the claim that the East Javanese kingdom of Majapahit (14th – 15th c.) was a Muslim sultanate, and that its most famous prime minister, Gajah Mada, was a Muslim called Gaj Ahmada.
+This conspiracy challenges the generally-accepted view that Majapahit was ruled by Shaiva Hindu and Mahayana Buddhist monarchs.
+The conspiracy historians claim that the main textual source for this orthodox Majapahit history, the Pararaton (“Book of Kings”), is actually a forgery written in 1896 by the Dutch scholar JLA Brandes.

 Majapahit as Proto-Indonesia

-Since then national history textbooks have emphasised, based on shaky evidence, how closely the territorial extent of the Majapahit empire matched Indonesia’s modern borders.
-Yasmin, and most Indonesian historians since, have claimed that unification of the archipelago was a fundamental political goal of prime minister Gajah Mada, just as it is of the Indonesian state.
+Since then national history textbooks have asserted that the territorial extent of the Majapahit empire closely matched Indonesia’s modern borders, a claim that is based on a deliberate misreading of a Majapahit-era poem called Desawarnana.
+Yamin, and most Indonesian historians since, have claimed that unification of the archipelago was a fundamental political goal of prime minister Gajah Mada, just as it is of the modern Indonesian state.
 Gajah Mada’s mysticism and militant imperialism provided a personal role model for Suharto himself.
-The identification of Majapahit and Indonesia went so far that a quotation from a Majapahit-era poem called Sutasoma was picked as the national motto: Bhinneka Tunggal Ika (usually translated “Unity in diversity”, but more accurately “They are separate, they are one”).
+The identification of Majapahit and Indonesia went so far that a quotation from another Majapahit-era poem called Sutasoma was picked as the national motto: Bhinneka Tunggal Ika (usually translated “Unity in diversity”, but more accurately “They are separate, they are one”).

 So a conspiracy about the state religion of Majapahit strikes at the question of the religious identity of the modern Indonesian state.
-One significant view on this issue is that the Indonesian state is not Islamic enough.
+The Gaj Ahmada conspiracy is used to argue that Islam should play a much greater role in the Indonesian state than it currently does.
 Ever since the first official deliberations on the Indonesian constitution and state philosophy in 1945, a significant minority of political leaders have advocated for a greater role for Islamic principles in the nation’s public life.
 This religiously-oriented faction has never really prevailed in the political arena, where quasi-secular nationalism has long been the dominant force.

 Since Majapahit is widely seen as a prototype for Indonesia, the revelation that Majapahit was actually an Islamic sultanate would give a boost to those who would see Indonesia take on a more Muslim character.
 Earlier this year, a political campaign against the recently-defeated governor of Jakarta, a Chinese Christian, made the claim that a Qur’anic verse forbids Muslims to accept a non-Muslim ruler.
 So if it turns out that the Muslim communities living in Majapahit were ruled not by Hindus and Buddhists but by fellow Muslims, then the 14th-century history of Majapahit can be made to support a political agenda in 21st-century Indonesia.